 Maame A. Nyamekye

-Maame A. Nyamekye’s practice is focused in the areas of church law, business law, and nonprofit law.
+Ms. Nyamekye’s practice is focused in the areas of church law, business law, and nonprofit law.
 She represents churches, business, and nonprofit organizations while serving as a member of the Office of General Counsel to one of the nation’s largest Christian denominations.
+Ms. Nyamekye assisted with the recent merger of two Jewish synagogues.

-Maame commenced her legal career as an intern at the Supreme Court of the United States.
+Ms. Nyamekye commenced her legal career as an intern at the Supreme Court of the United States.
 While at the University of Baltimore School of Law, she served as the Managing Editor of the Journal of Land and Development.
-She also served as a Research Assistant for University of Baltimore’s law professor, Cassandra Harvard, conducting extensive research on financial inclusion policies and banking law.
-During law school, Maame served as an intern and law clerk at The Law Offices of Erika E. Cole, LLC.
+Ms. Nyamekye also served as a Research Assistant for University of Baltimore’s law professor, Cassandra Harvard, conducting extensive research on financial inclusion policies and banking law.
+During law school, she served as an intern and law clerk at The Law Offices of Erika E. Cole, LLC.

 Memberships & Activities